Log in

 Individual lawn mowing became widespread only in the past 60-75 years.
 The first rotary powered lawn mowers became available in the late 1940’s, and since then we have cleared off most of the plants that nature depends on and replaced them with nonnative grasses, forbs, and trees.
 The seeds of invasive plants have entered our natural areas, causing even more loss of the forage plants our local ecosystem depends on.
 If each of us adds a few of the important native plants here and there, we can provide a scaffolding system of support to help species get from one fragmented habitat to another.
 This can make an enormous difference in the success of native flora and fauna.
 Think of your property as a steppingstone in between available habitat.
 Your addition may be the difference in survival of numerous species, by providing food and shelter in areas where native plants have been all but eliminated.
 We can all support native pollinators and songbirds in small ways that add up to big impacts on our local species.
 Doug Tallamy, one of my favorite authors, refers to this concept as “Homegrown National Park.”
 I highly recommend his books if you are interested in joining this project.

 If you are interested in rewilding a smaller property, there are two basic paths you can choose.
 The first path is more direct, expensive, and labor intensive.
 It works best for smaller properties, like traditional lawns and requires removing nonnative plants entirely and replacing them with native species where possible.
 It may or may not be successful, depending on the soil, insect communities on property, and other ecological factors, but it is quick and efficient.
 Even small yards can make a big difference by establishing a pollinator garden and/or creating edges around an existing lawn.
 These plantings are by choice, quickly set up, and the rewards are easy to observe.
 Container gardening can work with limited spaces, such as a patio or the balcony of an apartment.
 No space is too small to have influence.
 What takes time to develop are all the inter-relationships between the soil, plants, and animal species.
-One thing for sure, if you grow it, they will eventually show up.
+One thing is for sure, if you grow it, they will eventually show up.
 It may take a year or two, but you will start to see how the plants are being utilized by the local fauna.
 That hard part is seeing eaten leaves as a sign of success, rather than harm!

 Photos by Jennifer Vince-Recksiek